docker/docs/content/desktop/settings/windows.md

 - **Disk image location**.
 Specify the location of the Linux volume where containers and images are stored.

   You can also move the disk image to a different location.
 If you attempt to move a disk image to a location that already has one, you are asked if you want to use the existing image or replace it.

+>**Tip**
+>
+> If you feel Docker Desktop starting to get slow or you're running
+> multi-container workloads, increase the memory and disk image space allocation { .tip }

+- **Resource Saver**.
+Enable or disable [Resource Saver mode](../use-desktop/resource-saver.md), which significantly reduces CPU and memory utilization on the host by automatically turning off the Linux VM when Docker Desktop is idle (i.e., no containers are running).

+  You can also configure the Resource Saver timeout which indicates how long should Docker Desktop be idle before Resource Saver mode kicks in.
+Default is 5 minutes.

+  >**Note**
+  >
+  > Exit from Resource Saver mode occurs automatically when containers run.
+Exit
+  > may take a few seconds (~3 to 10 secs) as Docker Desktop restarts the Linux VM.

 ### File sharing